Self-organized homogenization of flow networks

 where $\eta$ is the fluid's viscosity~\cite{Bruus.2011}.
 Normalizing all channel resistances by the resistance of the narrowest channel in the network at any point in time reveals that the network homogenizes in resistances with time.
-The smallest resistance in the network is initially $\approx 10$ times smaller than the largest one; after one pulse of eroding enzyme, smallest and largest resistances are within a factor $\approx 3$, see Fig.~\ref{fig:1}d.
+The smallest resistance in the network is initially $\approx 10$ times smaller than the largest one; after one pulse of eroding enzyme, the smallest and the largest resistances are within a factor $\approx 3$, see Fig.~\ref{fig:1}d.
 The normalized standard deviation $\sigma(t)/\sigma(0)$ of the normalized resistances $R_i(t)/R_4(t)$ decreases from 1 to 0.8 thanks to erosion, see inset of Fig.~\ref{fig:1}d.
 Likewise, the normalized flow rates homogenize, see Supp.~Fig.~11~\cite{supp}, with the normalized standard deviation halving from 1 to 0.54, see inset of Supp.~Fig.~11~\cite{supp}.
 Thus, we find flow network adaptation by controlled erosion dynamics to homogenize both channel resistances and flow rates.